-Unless you’ve been living in the wilds of Timbuktu for the past five years you’ve heard of cauliflower rice (cauli-rice, low carb rice, etc).
-It’s a great substitute for rice or couscous in recipes and like regular rice, it has a lack of any strong flavor so that you can easily change the style from Tex-Mex to Asian.
-This versatile, low carb side dish is definitely one that you want in your recipe repertoire!
+Unless you’ve been living in the wilds of Timbuktu for the past five years you’ve heard of cauliflower rice (cauli rice, low carb rice, keto rice etc).
+It’s a great substitute for rice or couscous in recipes and like regular rice, it has a lack of any strong flavor so that you can easily change the flavor style from Spanish Rice to Asian fried rice.
+This versatile low carb side dish is definitely one that you want in your keto diet recipe repertoire!

-While there are literally thousands of recipes for cauli-rice they all start with the same basic techniques that I’m sharing here for the best cauliflower rice.If you are in a hurry, feel free to Jump to the Recipe
+While there are literally thousands of recipes for cauliflower rice, they all start with the same basic cooking method techniques that I’m sharing here for the best cauliflower rice.If you are in a hurry, feel free to Jump to the Recipe

 Table of Contents